 Our core curriculum is designed to fulfill our mission of training students who are competent and ready to enter graduate medical education in any medical discipline, with an emphasis on preparing students to become community based and primary care physicians.

-LUCOM student-doctors have the opportunity to perform clinical rotations globally during their OMS-3 and OMS-4 year, as well as the opportunity to participate in medical outreach events during break times beginning near the end of the first year of education.
-Liberty University has clinical affiliations with institutions in Africa, Asia, and Europe as well as Central, North and South America.
+LUCOM student-doctors have the opportunity to perform clinical rotations globally during their OMS-III and OMS-IV year, as well as the opportunity to participate in medical outreach events during break times beginning near the end of the first-year of education.